ancwrd1/snx-rs/README.md

   - `status` - show connection status
   - `info` - dump server information in JSON format

-## Additional notes
+## Notes

-* If additional MFA code is requested a prompt will be shown on the terminal to enter it.
-If the application has no attached terminal an authentication error will be triggered
+* If additional MFA steps are required a prompt will be shown on the terminal to enter the codes.
+  If the application has no attached terminal an authentication error will be triggered.
-* If password is not provided in the configuration file or command line it will be prompted for and stored in the OS keychain
+* If password is not provided in the configuration file or command line it will be prompted for and stored in the OS keychain (this will only work when using command mode and `snxctl` because the main application runs as a root user without access to keychain/kwallet).

 ## License